sankalp-12/gsoc-2023/proposal.md

 ### 3.1.
 Analyser CLI App

 A `cli.go` file will provide a ***standalone binary*** that uses this worker agent to run the Analyser commands as a CLI application, built using [cobra](https://github.com/spf13/cobra).
-Every command will create a `AnalyserService` instance with the necessary struct variables and call the respective function through this service.
+Every command will create an `AnalyserService` instance with the necessary struct variables and call the respective function through this service.

 Alternatively, the CLI-implementation for the ***cc-analyser*** can be integrated with the existing CLI-implementation of `checkpointctl` tool (in the file `checkpointctl.go`), which also uses [cobra](https://github.com/spf13/cobra).